 What is Mural and why is Alkermes separating Mural's business and distributing Mural's ordinary shares?
-Mural is an Irish incorporated limited company established in May 2017 as a shelf company and was recently de-shelved to hold Alkermes' oncology business in connection with the separation.
+Mural is an Irish incorporated public limited company, which was established as a shelf company in May 2017 as a private company limited by shares and was recently de-shelved to hold Alkermes' oncology business in connection with the separation and subsequentl re-registered as a public limited company.
 Prior to the separation, the oncology business was held and conducted within Alkermes.
 The separation of Mural from Alkermes and the distribution of Mural ordinary shares to Alkermes shareholders are intended to provide you with equity investments in two separate, independent public companies, each of which will be able to focus on its respective business strategies.
-Alkermes and Mural believe the separation will enable each company to pursue focused growth and investment strategies in its respective therapeutic areas of expertise, with the goal of enhancing the long-term performance potential of each business, as discussed in "The Separation and Distribution-Overview" and "The Separation and Distribution-Reasons for the Separation."
+Alkermes and Mural believe the separation will enable each company to pursue focused growth and investment strategies in its respective therapeutic areas of expertise, with the goa of enhancing the long-term performance potential of each business, a discussed in "The Separation and Distribution-Overview" and "The Separation and Distribution-Overview" and "The Separation and Distribution-Reasons for the Separation."
 Why am I receiving this document?
 Alkermes is delivering this information statement to you because you are a holder of Alkermes ordinary shares.
-If you remain a holder of Alkermes ordinary shares as of the close of business on , 2023, you will be entitled to receive a ordinary shares of Mural for
+If you remain a holder of Alkermes ordinary shares as of the close of business on , 2023, you will be entitled to receive ordinary shares of Mural fo every ordinary shares of Alkermes that you held of record at the close of business on such date.
+This information statement will help you understand how the separation will affect your investment in Alkermes and your investment in Mural after the distribution.